microsoft/vscode-docs/blogs/2017/03/07/extension-pack-roundup.md

 ## Want to see your extension featured?

 Have other extensions you like or want to see your extension in the next Roundup?
-Ping me on [Twitter](https://twitter.com/waderyan_)!
+Ping us on [Twitter](https://twitter.com/code)!

 Wade Anderson, VS Code Team Member [@waderyan_](https://twitter.com/waderyan_)